How to Protect Raised Beds From Tunneling Animals

 Look closely for other types of damage.
 You might see gnaw marks at the base of young trees or shrubs, or find your root vegetables like carrots and potatoes have been partially eaten.
 Voles and gophers are notorious for pulling entire plants down into their burrows from below, leaving little to no trace on the surface.

-Protect Your Garden From the Ground Up
+How to Protect Your Raised Beds From the Ground Up

 The best way to deal with tunneling pests is to stop them before they discover your plants.
 Creating physical barriers is the most effective, long-term solution for protecting your raised garden beds.
 By fortifying your garden from below and around the perimeter, you create a no-entry zone for voles, gophers, and other burrowing critters.
 These methods are easiest to implement when you’re first setting up your garden, but they can also be retrofitted to existing beds.
 Let’s walk through three of the best ways to secure your garden from the ground up.